What’s the Deal with Reactive (and Nonreactive) Cookware?

 As you can probably guess, nonreactive cookware doesn’t react with food at all.
 You never have to worry about using it in the kitchen.
 The downside is that it’s usually more expensive!

-By the way, copper cookware is the exception to the rule.
-Copper is a reactive metal, but it's valued for things like whipping egg whites (makes the whites more stable) and quick cooking (because copper conducts heat very well).
-It's also pretty darn expensive!
+However, copper cookware is the exception to the rule.
+Copper is a reactive metal, but it’s valued for things like whipping egg whites (this makes the whites more stable) and quick cooking (because copper conducts heat very well).
+It’s also pretty darn expensive!

 Do you use copper cookware in your kitchen?
 Tell us what you like it for?